Omega Centauri

 Omega Centauri (ω Cen, NGC 5139, or Caldwell 80) is a globular cluster in the constellation of Centaurus that was first identified as a non-stellar object by Edmond Halley in 1677.
-Located at a distance of 17090 ly, it is the largest-known globular cluster in the Milky Way at a diameter of roughly 150 light-years.
-It is estimated to contain approximately 10 million stars, and a total mass equivalent to 4 million solar masses, making it the most massive-known globular cluster in the Milky Way.
+Located at a distance of 17090 ly, it is the largest known globular cluster in the Milky Way at a diameter of roughly 150 light-years.
+It is estimated to contain approximately 10 million stars, with a total mass of 4 million solar masses, making it the most massive known globular cluster in the Milky Way.

 Omega Centauri is very different from most other galactic globular clusters to the extent that it is thought to have originated as the core remnant of a disrupted dwarf galaxy.
+There is evidence of an intermediate-mass black hole in the dense core of this cluster, although this is disputed.

 Observation history

-In 150 AD, Greco-Roman writer and astronomer Ptolemy catalogued this object in his Almagest as a star on the horse's back, "Quae est in principio scapulae".
+Around 150 AD, Greco-Roman writer and astronomer Ptolemy catalogued this object in his Almagest as a star on the centaur's back, "Quae est in principio scapulae".
 German cartographer Johann Bayer used Ptolemy's data to designate this object "Omega Centauri" with his 1603 publication of Uranometria.
-Using a telescope from the South Atlantic island of Saint Helena, English astronomer Edmond Halley rediscovered this object in 1677, listing it as a non-stellar object.
+Using a telescope from the South Atlantic island of Saint Helena, English astronomer Edmond Halley observed this object in 1677, listing it as a non-stellar object.
 In 1716, it was published by Halley among his list of six "luminous spots or patches" in the Philosophical Transactions of the Royal Society.

 Swiss astronomer Jean-Philippe de Cheseaux included Omega Centauri in his 1746 list of 21 nebulae, as did French astronomer Lacaille in 1755, whence the catalogue number is designated L I.5.
 It was first recognized as a globular cluster by Scottish astronomer James Dunlop in 1826, who described it as a "beautiful globe of stars very gradually and moderately compressed to the centre".

+In 2025, observations from the James Webb Space Telescope (JWST) and the Hubble Space Telescope (HST) revealed new details about the stellar populations and internal dynamics of Omega Centauri, particularly in the outer regions (0.9–2.3 half-light radii).
+Using chromosome maps (ChMs), astronomers identified two major population groups: a Lower Stream (LS), composed of first-generation stars with low helium and nitrogen, and an Upper Stream (US), containing stars enriched in helium and nitrogen but depleted in oxygen.
+These populations also differ kinematically, with US stars exhibiting more radially anisotropic orbits and LS stars showing higher tangential velocity dispersion and stronger rotation.
+Within the US, chemically "intermediate" and "extreme" subpopulations showed a gradient in orbital anisotropy.
+While metallicity had only a modest effect on stellar motions, the overall low level of energy equipartition and its radial variation suggest that Omega Centauri is not fully dynamically relaxed.
+These findings reinforce the idea that Omega Centauri is the remnant core of a disrupted dwarf galaxy rather than a typical globular cluster.